Our Services

 We place the plant-covered cradle into a Recompose vessel and close the door.

-Darby, thank you for your time with us, and for your beautiful gift to the planet.”
+Darby, thank you for your time with us and your beautiful gift to the planet.”
 The laying-in ceremony is complete.

 Additional Options